grigala/P2PNetwork/README.md

 ###Abstract
 A fundamental problem that confronts peer-to-peer applications is to efficiently locate the node that stores a particular data item.
-This paper presents Chord, a distributed lookup protocol that addresses this problem.
+This project presents Chord, a distributed lookup protocol that addresses this problem.
 Chord provides support for just one operation: given a key, it maps the key onto a node.
 Data location can be easily implemented on top of Chord by associating a key with each data